 Is Resilience Good?

 Resilience is often viewed as a good thing.
 If an ecosystem is resilient, or if human society is resilient, then they will be quite capable of withstanding the disturbances that they face.
 For any system to sustain any particular state, then the system cannot experience any disturbances that exceed its resilience for that state.
 Thus resilience, like carrying capacity, is closely related to sustainability.
 This is why we see efforts to enhance resilience from groups like the Resilience Alliance.
 They would like for our human-environment systems to be sustained.

 But whether or not resilience actually is good is an ethical question, and the answer is not automatically yes.
 We’ll discuss ethics further in Module 3, but for now, consider this.
-A terrorist network might be resilient if it can withstand many attacks or other efforts to destroy or disrupt it.
-Likewise, a dangerous pathogenic virus might be resilient if it can withstand many antiviral medicines or other measures that we take to curtail the virus.
-In these two cases, do you think that resilience is a good thing?
-At a minimum, we can imagine that in these cases, some people might reasonably consider resilience to be bad.
+An exploitative agricultural production system, such as one that sources labor from human-trafficking network, might be resilient if it can withstand efforts to dismantle it.
+In these two cases, resilience is certainly not a good thing.
 So, while resilience is certainly an important concept and may often be considered a good thing, we should not blindly assume that it always is.

 An important concept related to resilience is stability.
 Stability refers to the disturbances a system faces.
 If there are few disturbances or small disturbances, then the system is relatively stable.
 If there are many disturbances or large disturbances, then the system is relatively unstable.